-Director of Montenegro Energy Company Flavio Bianco on 2012 business environment and results: Increase in electricity prices is a leap forward5.
-December 2012. / SEE Energy News
+Director of Montenegro Energy Company Flavio Bianco on 2012 business environment and results: Increase in electricity prices is a leap forward, SEE Energy News

 “In Montenegro, improvements are needed in terms of speed in supporting the necessary changes that come from foreign markets and standards,” said Bjanko when commenting on business conditions.